 I'm a big fan of do-it-yourself shower body scrubs.
-They're fast, easy to make and leave you with a delightful pampered feeling.
+They're fast, easy to make, and leave you with a delightful pampered feeling.
 Plus you'll save a ton of money making your own homemade recipes.
 That’s why I want to hug whoever came up with the idea for pre-portioned sugar scrub cubes.
 They’re made with soap and nourishing coconut oil, so they hold their shape while still exfoliating like a dream.

-Sugar Scrub Cubes Benefits
+Benefits of DIY Sugar Scrub Cubes

 The benefits of these little cubes?